 - Sewing notions – scissors, needles, and pins

-Once all of the pieces are cut from the fusible web, you can iron them onto the felt and then cut each piece out along the actual pattern line.
+Once all of the pieces are cut from the wonder under, you can iron them onto the felt and then cut each piece out along the actual pattern line.
 Now, all of my pieces are ready to go.
 I used felt for everything except the inside of the cat ears where I used Silhouette Heat Transfer Material in silver glitter that I had on hand.
 I like the little bit of sparkle it brings to the bag :)

 Since the treat bag is made from three pieces of black felt, two of the layers will need fusible web so you can fuse all three layers together.
 This applies to the front and back pieces as well as the handle.
 The handle is made from two pieces each measuring 3″ x 16.5″.
 Both of the pieces are made from three layers.